lagypin/lagypin/README.md

 - 👋 Hi, I’m @lagypin
-- 👀 I’m interested in reseaerch data management, pets, working out/lifting weights, and boardgames/
+- 👀 I’m interested in reseaerch data management, pets, working out/lifting weights, and boardgames
-- 🌱 I’m currently learning frictionless data tools
 - 💞️ I’m looking to collaborate on research/writing related to data librarianship
-- 📫 How to reach me lagypin@uncg.edu
+- 📫 How to reach me lagypin@gmail.com

 <!---
 lagypin/lagypin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.